poeml/mirrorbrain/trunk/docs/configuration.rst

    mirror will still apply.

    Thus, this solution is more powerful than simple DNS-based round robin, or random request distribution via mod_rewrite.
+(Of course, contrary to those other solutions, it requires tracking the mirrors' status and contents.)

 .. _`mod_setenvif`: http://httpd.apache.org/docs/2.2/mod/mod_setenvif.html